cyruseuros/cake/README.md

-# 🍰
+<h1 align="center"> 🍰 </h1>
-In the beginning there was darkness... but now there is cake!

 ## What is Cake?
-Cake is a *really* thin wrapper around `make` that runs all targets inside a development Docker/Podman container.
+Cake is a *really* thin, drop-in replacement/wrapper around `make` that runs all of your targets inside of a development Docker/Podman container.

 ### Vision
 - Most projects should have a Makefile and a Dockerfile at their root for